chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 ### Version 2.0.1

-* Updates accepted assays for Census based on guidance from curators.
+* Update accepted assays for Census based on guidance from curators.

 ### Version 2.0.0